-In our experience, Central America is a real explosion of nature, cultures, and beliefs – all set in a messy, musical arrangement which is hard to find anywhere else.
-On a cultural and diversity scale, the seven countries and many offshore islands was big stuff.
+We experience how Central America is a real explosion of nature, cultures, and beliefs – all set in a messy, musical arrangement which is hard to find anywhere else.
+On a cultural and diversity scale, the seven countries and many offshore islands is big stuff.
 The entire region may be small, but its tapestry of cultures has created a diverse and dynamic society.

-The transport may often be slow and hard-hitting, traveling in zigzagging chicken-buses on remote mountain roads.
+The transport often is slow and hard-hitting, traveling in ramshackle chicken-buses on remote mountain roads.
 But Central America simply is one of the western hemisphere’s most exciting and picturesque regions, and it takes time to see the best of it.

 Locations: Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica and Panama; during 3+ months

 Here is a quick breakdown of our experience during this journey: Mexico City and surroundings is quite charming, and the entire Yucatán Peninsula boasts lovely Caribbean white-sand beaches, offshore reefs, and Mayan Pyramids, plus its own spicy cuisine.